 contract until June 30, 2021 and may be funded for the expected life of the best management

 practice resulting from nutrient load reduction.

-The Maryland Department of Environment (MDE) invites you to send proposals by August 3,
+The Maryland Department of Environment (MDE) invites you to send proposals by Febraury 8,

-Public Works approval anticipated to be in October 2018.
+Public Works approval anticipated to begin in April 2019.